Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Introduction

 }

-We note here that the description of $\fJ^\L$ is new even for the $d=1$ case.
+We note here that this description of $\fJ^\L$ in the $d=1$ case is not explicit in \cite{Kat07}, but it can be derived from \cite[Theorem 7.17]{Kwa13} with some additional work.
 Moreover, the Nica-covariant representation $(\pi^\L, t^\L)$ is well-defined since the association $X \to [X]_{\L_\mt}$ lifts to a canonical $*$-epimorphism $\N\T_X \to \N\T_{[X]_{\L_\mt}}$.
 It is known that this is not the case in general for $\N\O_X$ and $\N\O_{[X]_{\L_\mt}}$ (even for $d=1$, see Example \ref{E:surjcounter}).
 Nevertheless, by using the NT-$2^d$-tuple machinery, we determine precisely when this holds as part of our applications in Subsection \ref{Ss:part}.
 The key requirement is that $\L_\mt$ is both positively and negatively invariant, and $\I \subseteq \L$.

 The bijection of Theorem C induces a lattice structure on the NT-$2^d$-tuples that renders it a lattice isomorphism, where we use the usual lattice operations for the gauge-invariant ideals.
 It is then important to understand the join and meet operations in this setting.
 The bijection is easily seen to preserve inclusions and intersections.
 For the join operation we use the iteration process that describes the maximality property.